Computation of a Unified Graph-Based Rate Optimization Problem: Numerical Results and Discussions

-The capacity-cost function for $b = 3,4$ is plotted in Fig. \ref{fig:Gau}.
-Note that the writing on dirty paper scheme gives a capacity $\frac{1}{2} \log (1+B)$ when $S$ is fully gotten by the encoder.
-Thus it gives an upper bound for the capacity with the quantized side information computed here.
+The capacity-cost function computed by \Cref{alg5} for $b = 3,4$ is plotted in Fig. \ref{fig:Gau}.
+Note that if $S$ is fully known to the encoder, the capacity $\frac{1}{2} \log (1+B)$ is given by the writing on dirty paper scheme in~\cite{Costa1983}, which provides an upper bound for the capacity of the quantized version here.